Divyesh1692/Divyesh1692/README.md

 ---

 # 🚀 Projects Highlight:
-✅ **Looca** – Web card generator for brand/personal websites
-✅ **ArtPalette** – Mobile-first artist portfolio builder with no coding
+✅ **Looca** – Web card generator for brand/personal websites with no coding ✅ **ArtPalette** – Mobile-first artist portfolio builder with no coding
 🚧 **Acro Selector** – Smart content filter and e-commerce selection tool (In Progress)
 🔐 **E-Library**, **Personal Blog**, **Task Manager**, **Expense Tracker**, and more

-👉 Check pinned repositories to explore my work!

 ---